How to Integrate Charity Auctions With External Ticketing Platforms

 Reduce Manual Data Entry

 Without integration, staff must manually copy guest names, add emails and phone numbers, assign ticket types and tables, and register guests as bidders.
-This is slow and prone to mistakes.
-Integration automates the entire flow.
+CharityAuctions.com customers report that automated ticketing sync saves 10-15 hours of staff time per event and reduces duplicate bidder account issues by 80% compared to manual spreadsheet imports.

 Keep Guest Information Accurate